How to Make A Chocolate Truffle Christmas Tree

 Let me tell you a little secret…

-Ingredients for chocolate truffles.
+Ingredients for chocolate Christmas truffle recipe.

-Beating cream cheese with an electric mixer.
+Beating cream cheese in an electric mixer.

-Formed chocolate balls.
+Rolled chocolate balls.

 Dipping the Chocolate Balls

-By this point, I am usually in a hurry to eat one and so go with the “Jackson Pollack” look!
+By this point, I am usually in a hurry to eat one so go with the “Jackson Pollack” look!

 Chocolate dipped candy balls with drizzled vanilla almond bark.

-Make the Truffle Tree
+Truffle Tree Supply List

 Brushing melted chocolate onto a styrofoam cone.